lreed2450/lreed2450/README.md

 ## Hi there 👋

+My name is Lexi Reed and I am a Business Analyst at  Alter Domus focusing on developing, testing, and fixing reports using SQL, Python, PowerBi, and Excel in the FinTech industry.
+I have a Bachelor's and Master's degrees in Applied and Computational Mathematics from DePaul University.
+In my free time, I'm probably learning new data skills, rock climbing, or playing with my cats.
+Please look around at my pinned repositories to view some of m y projectors and brows other repositories that also look interesting.

 <!--
 **lreed2450/lreed2450** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.